 - help with complicated grief issues to prevent physical and mental health problems occurring.

 Community organisations, agencies and groups are often involved in grief support services.
 These organisations may include:

 - volunteer groups

 - church and religious organisations.

 Specialist services for grief

-There are a range of specialist grief support services available.
+There is a range of specialist grief support services available.
 For example, if you have experienced the death of a child or baby, assistance is available from SIDS and Kids or SANDS (Stillbirth and Neonatal Death Support).

 There are also grief support groups for families of people who have taken their own life, victims of homicide and people experiencing trauma as a result of road accidents.
-Sometime specialist services are established in response to a particular traumatic event or disaster such as a bushfire or flood.
+Sometimes specialist services are established in response to a particular traumatic event or disaster such as a bushfire or flood.

 Services for children who are grieving